Ditching the receiver makes sense.

 Another benefit of losing the receiver is saving the money it would have cost.
 If you’re just starting out and your budget is limited, it makes sense to spend more on a quality turntable and on getting your vinyl collection started, than spending it on a receiver.

 The primary drawback with this simpler setup is that you lose out on sound quality and volume.
 You’ll have to decide for yourself which option is right for you.

 The receiver isn’t everything, especially if you more concerned with growing your record collection or want to keep your setup as minimalist as possible.

 Connecting your turntable to speakers without a receiver is a fairly simple and straightforward process, but you’re going to end up compromising on sound quality.
 If that’s not a huge deal to you and you want to keep things simple, then all you need is a pair of active speakers (and perhaps a preamp).

 And it gets even simpler and easier if you have a turntable that comes equipped with built-in speakers anyway, though the sound quality of those speakers will be even lower than the audio from a pair of active speakers.
 You don’t need speakers for a record player than has them built in, but you’ll probably want to get some anyway.

-But if you want the best possible sound quality, foregoing the receiver is not the way to do it.
+And if you want the best possible sound quality, foregoing the receiver is not the way to do it.
 You’ll want a system that consists, at the very least, of a turntable, a receiver and a good set of speakers.
 You simply can not go without a receiver or amplifier and expect to sound quality to still be top notch.